 - The Elaborate Process of Revising GSTC’s Destination Criteria by Kelly Bricker and Richard and Jackie Denman

-For more information and participation please contact us. —Jonathan Tourtellot, Editor
+For more information and participation please contact us. —Jonathan Tourtellot, Executive Editor

 - About the Global Sustainable Tourism Council GSTC establishes and manages global sustainable standards, known as the GSTC Criteria.
 There are two sets: Destination Criteria for public policy-makers and destination managers, and Industry Criteria for hotels and tour operators.
 The GSTC Criteria form the foundation for accreditation of certification bodies that certify hotels/accommodations, tour operators, and destinations as having sustainable policies and practices in place.
 GSTC does not directly certify any products or services; but it accredits those that do.
 The GSTC is an independent and neutral USA-registered 501(c)3 non-profit organization that represents a diverse and global membership, including national and provincial governments, NGO’s, leading travel companies, hotels, tour operators, individuals and communities – all striving to achieve best practices in sustainable tourism. www.gstc.org